-For further information, please visit the Qualifications and requirements page here.
+For further information, please visit Qualifications and requirements.

 Working with Children Check (WWCC)

-For more information on the WWCC, please visit www.workingwithchildren.vic.gov.au call the confidential information line on 1300 652 879.
+For more information on the WWCC, please visit Working with children or call the confidential information line on 1300 652 879.

-If you haven't completed an approved recognised Diploma-level qualification, you may be required to seek eligibility for membership with the approved accrediting body (ACWA).
+If you haven't completed an approved recognised diploma-level qualification, you may be required to seek eligibility for membership with the approved accrediting body such as the ACWA.